I. NON-RESIDENT TUITION POLICY

 The student bears the burden of proving that he/she is a resident student in accordance with the University’s Residency for Tuition Purposes Policy based on the application and supporting documentation provided.

-If a student who has been previously denied in-state residency reclassification has a change in his/her status (e.g., a reason for being in the state other than to attend school, or it is his/her intent to remain in the state indefinitely), then a new Application for Reclassification of Residency may be submitted to the Office of the University Registrar.
-Only those students whose circumstances have changed in a significant way and are able to provide sufficient additional documentation for review will be considered.
+A student who has been previously denied in-state residency reclassification may submit a new application only if their circumstances have changed in a significant way are are able to provide sufficient additional documentation for review.
 Otherwise, no further reclassification requests will be considered.